bbrandea/manual_testing_portofolio/Final Project/README.md

 * all resolved bugs have been re-tested and approved by the QA team
 * deadline was reached
 * no detected major risk remained un-mitigated
-* exploratory regression testing must be performed on the Performance Module, which includes the Add KPI section
+* exploratory testing must be performed on the Performance Module, which includes the Add KPI section

 #### 1.1.4 Test scope